Get Your Students Talking Online

 Yellowdig

-Yellowdig is an online discussion platform designed to build community.
-Instructors invite students to initiate and/or join discussions in which they connect their course material to real-world experiences, prior knowledge and their own ways of thinking.
-Yellowdig’s platform uses gamification principles to reduce grading pressure on instructors.
-Instructors set the guidelines and topics for posts and explain the expectations for participation, and Yellowdig awards points for student participation within the community.
-Learn more at DELTA’s Yellowdig overview.
+Yellowdig is an online discussion platform designed to foster community.
+Students are encouraged to initiate and join conversations that connect course material to real-world experiences, prior knowledge, and their own perspectives.
+The platform incorporates gamification to ease grading pressure on instructors: faculty set guidelines and participation expectations, while Yellowdig automatically awards points for engagement.
+Learn more from DELTA’s Yellowdig overview.

-Our featured Yellowdig user is Julianne Treme, PhD, a teaching professor in the Department of Agriculture and Resource Economics.
-She teaches a fully asynchronous course, Introduction to Agricultural Economics, primarily to first- and second-year students.
-The course has recently averaged roughly 200 students.
+Our featured Yellowdig user is Julianne Treme, PhD, teaching professor in the Department of Agricultural and Resource Economics.
+Dr. Treme uses Yellowdig in her fully asynchronous Introduction to Agricultural Economics course, which primarily enrolls first- and second-year students.
+Enrollment averages around 200 students, making Yellowdig’s community-building and self-sustaining discussions especially valuable.

 Q: Why did you select Yellowdig for your course, and how do you use it?